eth-educators/ethstaker-guides/voluntary-exit.md

 ## Signing and generating your voluntary exit file

-Install Tails on an empty USB stick by following [the instructions from their website](https://tails.boum.org/install/index.en.html).
+Install Tails on your first USB stick which should be empty by following [the instructions from their website](https://tails.boum.org/install/index.en.html).
 Unplug any wired connection and restart a machine on your Tails USB stick.
 During start, you will be asked to select your language, keyboard layout and formats.
 Click *Start Tails* to reach the Desktop.

 Plug in your second USB stick and copy all the documents and tools we included in the home folder.